Palpation Alters Auditory Pain Expressions with Gender-Specific Variations in Robopatients: Experiment

 \section{Experiment}

 Five healthy participants (2 males, 3 females) aged between 25 and 46 years (mean-34.5, SD-11.77) from the University of Cambridge, with no prior experience in pain to palpation mapping and no history of sensorimotor impairments were chosen to participate in this experiment.
+Participants were chosen so they represent diverse backgrounds such as ethnic (European-2, Asian-2, and American-1), gender (male, female), and technical and non-technical experience to capture a wide range of perceptual responses and interaction styles.
+This diversity introduces natural variability into the system, helping to evaluate the generalizability of the proposed approach and simulate realistic user scenarios during the experiment.

 According to the experiment setup shown in Fig. \ref{overview}A, when a trial (palpating, observing robot's expressions and providing user feedback) begins, the participant will be presented with a graphical interface.
 This interface comprises of a face from a chosen gender projected on the MorphFace.
 This face changes its expressions from mild to intense based on pain intensity.
 The green colour progress bar appears when force is applied on the force sensor platform and turns red as the required force level is reached.
 The length of the bar is mapped approximately to the force applied.
 The maximum target force from \ref{force_thresh} levels was 20\textit{N}, hence this was the maximum length of the bar.
 The four target force levels in \ref{force_thresh} were introduced in the study to get diverse palpation inputs from participants.